JByfordRew/BlazorTransitionableRoute/README-V3.md

 * If you need to remember page state, to keep track of scroll position for example, you will need to set `ForgetStateOnTransition` to `false`
   * If so, depending on your transition library used, you will need to use z-order, pointer-events, offset position, or other means, of the layout views to cope with interacting with the current route where the switched route is still present but hidden.
 * If you need to handle in-app back buttons then use the jsInterop to call the native back i.e. `window.history.back();`
-* If you use `AuthorizeRouteView` then you will have to create you own razor component similar to `TransitionableRouteView` and consume in the `App.razor` file.
-See the 'Example Usage' section below for details.

 </details>